 At All Saints’ we believe that physical education is vital and unique in its contribution to a pupil’s physical and emotional development.
 Every child partakes in two hours of high quality curriculum PE per week consisting of individual, team, cooperative and competitive activities through a range of sports.
 A scheme of work is in place with progressive learning objectives linked to specific skills to be developed in each sport.
 This creates a challenging learning environment for all pupils.
 The lessons are evaluated by staff and monitored by the Senior Leadership Team.
 The children are assessed against the skills taught and an individual report is written for each child at the end of the year.

-The two hour curriculum provision is taught by teaching staff in some classes and coaches from Side Step Sports.
+The two hour curriculum provision is taught by teaching staff in some classes and additional coaches from an external company.
 The same scheme of work, developed by the school, is used by both staff and coaches.
-For one lesson per week, classes 3 and 4 are taught together and classes 5 and 6 are taught together.
-This allows for effective differentiation and for children to take part in competitive intra sport tournaments.

 Extra Curricular Provision

 The children are given the opportunity to practise a wide variety of different sports during lunchtime and after school clubs.
 A letter detailing the clubs on offer is handed out every term and a copy is on the All Saints’ website.(Please click here for more details)

 At All Saints’ we understand the value of competitive team sport.
 Therefore, we regularly attend scheduled inter school tournaments run by Lewisham Primary School Games.
 The tournaments for Upper Key Stage 2 form the pathway for the London Youth Games.

 All children in Key Stage 2 have the opportunity to attend an out of school tournament and are invited based on the following: